HaDo1802/E-Commerce_Analysis/README.md

 <div id='data'/>

 ## 1. Introduction and Motivation
+How much time do you go online?
+For entertainment, shopping work, or just for searching?
+The inspiration for this project came from my curiosity on these aspects of the internet websites.
+As someone with a background in Finance and Analytics, I realized that understanding customer  is essential for business development, especially in the growing e-commerce era.
+This motivated me to create a solution that would dive deeper into the e-commerce industry by understanding customers behavior via revelant metrics.

 The eCommerce dataset is stored in a public Google BigQuery dataset.
 This dataset contains information about user sessions on a website collected from Google Analytics in 2017.

-Based on the eCommerce dataset, the author perform queries to analyze website activity in 2017, such as calculating bounce rate, identifying days with the highest revenue, analyzing user behavior on pages, and various other types of analysis.
+Based on the eCommerce dataset, I perform queries to analyze website activity in 2017, such as calculating bounce rate, identifying days with the highest revenue, analyzing user behavior on pages, and various other types of analysis.
 This project aims to have an outlook on the business situation, marketing activity efficiency analyzing the products.

-To query and work with this dataset, the author uses the Google BigQuery tool to write and execute SQL queries.
+To query and work with this dataset, I uses the Google BigQuery tool to write and execute SQL queries.

 <div id='clean_data'/>